noahhusby/catalog/README.md

 2. The crawler must be able to have the depth and max pages variables assigned from the CLI.
 3. All files between components must use a common format (json, xml) in place of a more efficient binary format.
 This is for readability / expandability of the system.
 4. The indexer should display the current status of building large indexes. (logs, progress bar, etc.)

+### Processing
+1. A web interface must be exposed for the end user to interact with the search engine.
+2. A REST API must be exposed for returning the direct search results.
+3. The processor must have an argument for defining the target index file.

+### Architecture